The Commonplace

 0.12

 Of the cumulative 35.3 p.p. increase in gross value added for 2025–2035, 16.8 percentage points are attributable to AI.
-Firm Productivity positive high gross value added attributable to AI
+Firm Productivity positive gross value added attributable to AI

 16.8 percentage points attributable to AI